yaochenzhu/yaochenzhu/README.md

 ### Hi there, this is Yaochen!
 I'm:
  🔭 A master student at Wuhan University,
  🌱 An amature guitar player that happens to know how to code,
- 😄 Really interested in probabilistic models, deep learning,
- 🤔 A novice researcher of Data Mining, RS and MM.
+ 😄 A novice researcher of Data Mining, RS and MM.

 <!--
 **yaochenzhu/yaochenzhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.